philterd/philter/docs/docs/account/api_keys.md

 `audit:read` stands apart for a different reason: the audit log spans the whole deployment rather than one resource, so it is not reachable with any resource's read scope.
 Reading it also requires an administrator.

+`signing:write` covers rotating the output signing key, which affects every instance in the deployment.
+It also requires an administrator.
+The two signing-key read endpoints take no API key at all.

 ### Scopes and the endpoints they cover

 | Scope | Endpoints |